 Why should one buy this?

 The Onyx series positively comes with solid fundamentals of durability and comfort.
 The rough and tough upholstery quality and wider dimension confirm that it’s in the league of Herman Millers and Steelcase.
 Some limitations are in the ergonomics department yet; overall it’s a handsome package for those who are wandering for the best office chairs under 500 regarding long-term durability and comfort.

 3. Hon Ignition 2.0: Excellent Mesh Chair for Long Hours

-Taking a step above conventional office chairs, Hon introduced the Ignition series, well-known for its styling, additive features, and a slight jump in the pricing.
-And this Ignition 2.0 – it also carries elegant aesthetics, and innovative mesh fabric material, and decent ergonomics.
+Taking a step above conventional office chairs, Hon introduced the Ignition series, well-known for its styling, additive features, and a slight jump in pricing.
+And this Ignition 2.0 – also carries elegant aesthetics, innovative mesh fabric material, and decent ergonomics.

 Talking about the material type, Ignition 2.0 lives above the standard polyester mesh fabric.
 The new Ilira-stretch mesh fabric by the manufacturer controls better durability, breathability, and flexibility.